brunopc-net/DocusaurusSrc/docs/about.md

 I live in Montreal, Canada.
 [I am a scientific mind in an athlete body](https://passionpvss.blogspot.com/2017/06/scientist-mind-athlete-body.html).

-My <a href="/docs/category/experiences/" target="_blank"><TotalXp work={resume.work}/> years of work experience has been very diverse so far</a>, as I did development, both backend and frontend (software and web).
+My <a href="/docs/category/experiences/" target="_blank"><TotalXp work={resume.work}/> years of work experience has been very diverse so far</a>, as I did development, both backend and frontend, software and web.
 I also worked in multiples DevOps transformations, as a [SDET](https://www.softwaretestinghelp.com/what-is-sdet/) and Application Support Analyst.
 In my last roles, I had my first experiences as a technical lead.

 ## Résumé